d-low/d-low.com_v3/README.md

 To Do
 ---

+- [ ] Pass links and posts to containers and then to components via props using Redux
-- [ ] Use content and data from d-low.com when running locally!
+  - [ ] Use content and data from d-low.com when running locally for portability?
   - [ ] Load data (/data/content.js) asynchrounously on page load and once loaded
-        run the app!
+        run the app.
-  - [ ] Pass parameter to webpack build?
+  - [ ] Pass parameter to webpack build to determine when to load content dynamically or just inspect the hostname..?

 - [ ] Webpack production build